DrewCyber/ipfs-media-delivery-network/ipfs_publisher_prd_en.md

    - Problem: IPFS API returns CID but data might be corrupted or incomplete
    - Mitigation: Trust IPFS API.
 Optional verification by re-reading file from IPFS can be added (future)

-4. **Embedded PubSub node isolation**
+4. **Standalone PubSub node isolation**
-   - Problem: Separate PubSub node may have peer discovery issues
+   - Problem: Separate PubSub node (in external mode) may have peer discovery issues
-   - Mitigation: Use standard libp2p bootstrap, monitor peer count
+   - Mitigation: Use standard IPFS bootstrap peers, enable DHT, monitor peer count

 ### 11.4 UX Issues
 1. **No progress indication on first run**